per2jensen/dar-backup/README.md

   ````
   dar -l /path/to/archive |grep "your search string"
   ````
-  and the tell dar to go into (-g) a specific directory and restore the specific file (to /tmp in this example)
+  and the tell dar to go into (-g) a specific directory and restore the specific file (-I) (to /tmp in this example)
   ````
   dar -x /path/to/archive -R /tmp -g path/to/directory/in/archive/  -I file_to_restore
   ````